-When it comes to travelling around big cities, you’re probably going to be doing a lot of walking.
-This is usually the best way to get from place to place as a traveller, as it allows you to really cover a lot of ground and see as much of the city as possible.
+When it comes to traveling around big cities, you’re probably going to be doing a lot of walking.
+This is usually the best way to get from place to place as a traveler, as it allows you to really cover a lot of ground and see as much of the city as possible.

 However, you have to be careful, especially when it comes to crossing the road.
 It might sound like a simple activity, but traffic rules and attitudes towards pedestrians can vary wildly from place to place.
 Make sure to look both ways, find safe crossings, and so on to avoid getting into a pedestrian accident.